 More Value from Real Estate Agents

-• Agents can help the seller understand the different issues when dealing with a cash sale or a VA or FHA loan before accepting an offer.
+- Agents can help the seller understand the different issues involved in a cash sale versus a VA or FHA loan before accepting an offer.

-They offer you all the above-mentioned duties we have listed above.
-Yet, they go the extra mile in reaching potential buyers and marketing opportunities to provide you with a profitable result.
+They offer you all the duties listed above.
+Yet, they go the extra mile to reach potential buyers and pursue marketing opportunities to provide you with a profitable result.

-They think about who your buyer is, and if there are people in other countries who might potentially purchase your property.
-RE/MAX has a proven marketing system.
-They have a global referral tool and access to social media advertising to help locate buyers all around the world.
+They consider who your buyer is and whether there are people in other countries who might purchase your property.
+REMAX has a proven marketing system.
+They have a global referral tool and access to social media advertising to help them locate buyers worldwide.